 Who are we called to?——Everyone.

-The calvinistic assumption is that people are pre-selected by God.
-The necessity to share the gospel is viewed as an exercise in redundancy and negates the expectation Jesus has placed on us…to be light of the world.
+The calvinistic teaching that people are preselected by God often diminishes the urgency to spread the gospel far and wide.
+The necessity to share the gospel is viewed as an exercise in redundancy and negates the expectation Jesus has placed on us…to be light in the world.
 Contrary to this belief is the mandate of Christ to His people.
-The people we see everyday seems to me to be our primary audience.
+The people we see everyday seems to be our primary audience and though God knows who will be His, I believe the necessity of presenting His truth to all reveals the measure of His love, even to those who are perishing.

-The people in your territory are the people God has called you to.
-If God has increased your territory then Africa, Asia, Europe, to any other place in the world, then praise God He can use you there.
+The people in your territory are the people God has called you to, walking in the leading of the Spirit opens the way to those people.
+If God increases your territory to any other place in the world, then praise God He will use you there because He will equip you for that work.

 1 Thessalonians 1:8 “For not only did the message of the Lord ring out from you to Macedonia and Achaia, but your faith in God has gone out to every place, so that we have no need to say anything more.”